Why is it Important to Celebrate Sales?

 These objectives or KPIs should be based upon whatever drives the most growth and success for the company.
 Don’t just base your metrics on whatever seems to be trendy or popular in other organizations.

 KPIs should also be kept relatively simple and attainable.

-Examples of KPIs include number of calls, revenue targets, demo requests, MQLs, SQLs, and so on.
+Examples of KPIs include the number of calls, revenue targets, demo requests, MQLs, SQLs, and so on.
 Each department will have its own.
 And if you have hired decent managers, then they’ll already know where to focus the effort in order to drive performance.

 By setting these KPIs you allow your employees to know what is expected of them, while also giving them flexibility in how it gets done.

 TIP: Nobody likes micromanagement, so try to allow each person to problem solve either individually or with coaching.

 There is no purpose in setting goals if you do not set indicators of success.
 There is no winning team anywhere that sets goals but then fails to measure their progress towards those goals.